Liouvillian skin effect in a one-dimensional open many-body quantum system with generalized boundary conditions: Summary and outlook

 In summary, through the non-Hermitian XXZ model as an example of exactly solvable many-body Liouvillian superoperators, we detailedly solved the model in various boundary conditions utilizing Bethe ansatz, which enables us to investigate the existence condition of the LSE in different boundary conditions.
 The main conclusions are summarized as follows.
 First, for the PBC in which no LSE occurs, there is no phase transition (gap close) in the system.
 Second, for the OBC, the wavefunction is intrinsically distinct from the PBC one due to the existence of LSE.
 We identified the LSE by investigating the density distribution and spin imbalance.
 We then explore the fate of the LSE in the presence of boundary hoppings.
 The LSE survives in a kind of GBC with non-zero counter-flow hopping at the boundary because exact solutions, in this case, are equivalent to ones of the OBC in the thermodynamic limit.
 In contrast, the LSE will be destroyed immediately once a co-flow hopping appears at the boundary, with roots going back to the similarity to solutions in the PBC.
-An obvious fact is that boundary conditions would have no consequences on the system in the thermodynamic limit.
+An obvious fact is that boundary conditions would have no consequences on the system in thermodynamic limit.
 This is indeed true in Hermitian systems.
 For open quantum systems being intrinsically non-Hermitian, the properties of the system could strongly depend on the boundary condition, even in the thermodynamic limit.
 This paper is a beneficial endeavor to understand the LSE in exactly solvable open quantum many-body systems.
 These results add to the expanding field of open quantum systems and could provide a deeper understanding of the non-Hermitian realm.
-More further studies will be desired to explore the integrability of many-body Liouvillian superoperators, especially under constraint boundary conditions. \\
+More further studies will be desired to explore the integrability of many-body Liouvillian superoperators, especially under constraint boundary conditions. {Generally, existing literature mainly deals with those non-Hermitian models whose Hermitian parts are integrable.
+However, a recent study \cite{NH_BHM} found that a particular non-Hermitian Bose-Hubbard model with unidirectional hopping turned out to be integrable, although the Bose-Hubbard model itself is not integrable and cannot be analytically solved.
+This discovery opens the avenue for further explorations and would produce exciting findings in open many-body quantum systems. \\